 Don’t Be Afraid to Move Around

 Speaking of the back of the train, it changes.
-One of the best parts about the rides is when the engine stops to hook up to the other side.
-You’ll get a chance to wave at the engineer, and those at the front of the train, now get to be in the caboose!
+One of the best parts about round-trip rides is when the engine stops to hook up to the other side.
+You’ll have time to wave at the engineer, and those at the front of the train, now get to be in the caboose!

 Talk to the Conductors